mikewacker/age-verification/README.md

 In the detailed design, we did a pretty good job of spotting problems, but we did an even better job of finding ways to fix or mitigate those problems.
 (And I'm certainly not the only one capable of doing that; others may also find ways to improve this design.)
-While this proof-of-concept solution is not perfect, it is good enough to prove that the concept is possible.
+While this proof-of-concept solution is not perfect, it is certainly good enough to prove that the concept is possible.

-By contrast, a common problem with the "expert analysis" here is that it lists potential problems with age verification, and then it jumps to an (often predetermined) conclusion that age verification and privacy cannot coexist.
+By contrast, a common problem with the "expert analysis" here is that it lists problems with age verification, and then it jumps to an (often predetermined) conclusion that age verification and privacy cannot coexist.
 Such analysis does not make a serious effort to answer those three questions.